Below Market Rate Downpayment Assistance Loan Program (BMR DALP)

 Detailed information for lenders

-MOHCD provides need-based downpayment assistance for low and moderate income households who otherwise would not be able to purchase a mixed-income BMR unit.
-We will only extend loan funds when is necessary for a borrower to qualify for an affordable mortgage, in conjunction with a mixed-income BMR purchase.
+MOHCD provides need-based downpayment assistance for low and moderate income households who otherwise would not be able to buy a BMR unit.
+We will only extend loan funds when is necessary for a borrower to qualify for an affordable mortgage for a specific unit.

 Applicants must work with a MOHCD-approved lender to request BMR DALP funds.